 Belgian Malinois are fantastic dogs that make great pets.

-Historically, Belgian Malinois were bred as a herding dog, but today they make active pets, or work as police dogs, therapy dogs or as part of search and rescue teams.
+Historically, Belgian Malinois were bred as herding dogs, but today they make active pets or work as police dogs, therapy dogs, or as part of search and rescue teams.

 For the most part, Belgian Malinois are very active and love to run, go for long hikes, play for hours and even swim!